About

 These pieces aren’t intended to be flawless or definitive; rather, they’re snapshots of experimentation - sometimes messy, sometimes not.
 With that in mind, I invite you to approach these articles with a critical lens and a healthy dose of skepticism.
 Challenge my assumptions, test my conclusions, and adapt any ideas you find here to your own context.

-I write on a range of topics, including software development, machine learning, and software architecture, with the occasional dip into personal reflections.
-Any insights offered may vary from thoughtful to everyday, my hope is that you’ll find them valuable, or at least informative.
+I write on a range of topics, mostly for my own future reference.
+Themes include software development, machine learning, and software architecture, with the occasional dip into personal reflections.
+Any insights offered may vary from thoughtful to mundane.
+Hopefully you might find them valuable as well, or at least informative.

-A lot of the content you will find here includes code, mostly Python, which I chose to be collapsed - you need to click on “Show the code” to see the details, for example:
+A lot of the content here includes code, mostly Python, which I chose to be collapsed in most cases - you need to click on “Show the code” to see the details, for example:

 This is by design, as a lot of what I am trying to convey are broad ideas, rather than implementation details.